stemoutreach/CodeCreateLab/PythonBasics/2-PythonBasics-Loops_While-Conditions.md

-# Level 2 – Python Basics
+# Python Basics:  If Conditions, For and While Loops

 ## 🧠 Learning Objectives